Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 ### The Team

-<br>.
-The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
+<br>The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
 This is our first year competing in the WRO Future Engineers category, and each member brings important skills to the team.

 <br> **Miguel**
 <br> **Age:** 17